Foreign Liaison Office

 • Latest Audited Balance Sheet of the Parent company along with Auditor’s certificate-

-• iii) Confirming that no income accruing from sources outside India (including proceeds of exports) has remained un-repatriated to India.
+• confirming that no income accruing from sources outside India (including proceeds of exports) has remained un-repatriated to India.

 Step-2: Parent Company Confirmation